ocaml/dune/doc/api-doc.rst

 ===============

-Jbuilder stores the generated HTML pages in ``_build/<context>/_doc`.
+Jbuilder stores the generated HTML pages in ``_build/<context>/_doc``.
 It creates one sub-directory per public library and generates an ``index.html`` file in each sub-directory.

 The documentation is never installed on the system by Jbuilder.
-It is meant to be read locally while developping and then published on the www when releasing packages.
+It is meant to be read locally while developing and then published on the www when releasing packages.

 Building the documentation